 THE BUILD AMERICA, BUY AMERICA ACT, ENACTED AS PART OF THE INFRASTRUCTURE INVESTMENT AND JOBS ACT ON NOVEMBER 15, 2021, ESTABLISHED A DOMESTIC CONTENT PROCUREMENT PREFERENCE FOR ALL FEDERAL FINANCIAL ASSISTANCE OBLIGATED FOR INFRASTRUCTURE PROJECTS AFTER MAY 14, 2022.

-This site provides information about the Build America, Buy America Act's (the Act or BABA) requirements, the submittal of waivers and public comment process, and the list of the Department of Energy’s (DOE’s) agency level and recipient level waiver requests.
+This site provides information about the requirements of the Build America, Buy America Act (the Act or BABA), OMB’s guidance to agencies, the Department of Energy’s (DOE’s) BABA waivers request submittal and public comment process, and the list of DOE’s agency level general applicability waivers and recipient level project-specific waivers.

-The Build America, Buy America Act, enacted under Division G, Title IX of the Infrastructure Investment and Jobs Act (IIJA), applies a domestic content procurement preference requirement (Buy America Requirement) to Federally funded public “infrastructure projects” with the goal of increasing a resilient domestic supply chain and manufacturing supply for critical materials both for emerging and existing industries in the United States.
+On November 15, 2021, the Build America, Buy America (BABA) Act, was enacted under Division G, Title IX of the Infrastructure Investment and Jobs Act (IIJA), Public Law 117–58.
+BABA established a domestic content procurement preference requirement (BABA Requirement or Buy America Requirement) to Federally funded public “infrastructure projects” with the goal of increasing a resilient domestic supply chain and manufacturing supply for critical materials both for emerging and existing industries in the United States.
+The BABA Requirement applies to three separate product categories purchased under financial assistance awards for infrastructure projects: (i) iron or steel products; (ii) manufactured products; and (iii) construction materials.
 The IIJA supports the Administration’s priority to use terms and conditions of Federal financial assistance awards to maximize use of domestically produced goods, products and materials consistent with Executive Order 14005.

 Per Section 70914 of the IIJA an Agency may not obligate funds for an “infrastructure project” unless all of the iron, steel, manufactured products, and construction materials used in the project are produced in the United States or the Agency applies a waiver to the domestic content procurement preference requirement.